 Welcome to Norwalk Public Schools!

-The Norwalk Public Schools district is made up of 12 elementary schools, four middle schools, two high schools, and one alternative high school program.
+The Norwalk Public Schools district is made up of 12 elementary schools, four middle schools, two high schools, one alternative high school program and one inclusive pre-school program.
 Norwalk offers two magnet schools at the elementary level, Columbus Magnet School and Jefferson Science Magnet School, which was named a 2014 National Blue Ribbon School for its work in closing the achievement gap.
+Norwalk also offers the Mano-a-Mano magnet program at Silvermine Elementary School, a dual language immersion program that evolve into a full magnet school.
 Norwalk is also home to the Center for Global Studies, an inter-district high school magnet program housed at Brien McMahon High School, as well as Norwalk Early College Academy, the State’s first early college, P-TECH model program in partnership with IBM, Norwalk Community College and the State of Connecticut.
+In September, 2016, the state-of-the art- Norwalk Early Childhood Center opened its doors to serve preschool families of both typical and special needs children.

 Norwalk Public Schools provides comprehensive special education and bilingual education programs, full day Kindergarten, and expanded Pre-K opportunities.
 Before and after-school programs are available throughout the city for both elementary and secondary students.
 Students can also take advantage of a full array of interscholastic athletics and extra-curricular activities that cover a full range of interests, from computers to chess to community service.
 Programs like the Center for Youth Leadership, and the Norwalk High School and Brien McMahon Marching Bands, have received national recognition.